winstonDeGreef/Mechanica/content/special/ChX2_CracksInMecha.md

 ---

-Although the proposed hypothetical medium aether (or ether) does not exist, as proven a long time ago, the terminology did not drop from everyday language.
+Although the proposed hypothetical medium aether does not exist, as proven a long time ago, the terminology did not drop from everyday language.

 ## Einstein's axioms